Āwhitu Peninsula

 The Āwhitu Peninsula is a long peninsula in the North Island of New Zealand, extending north from the mouth of the Waikato River to the entrance to Manukau Harbour.

-The Peninsula is bounded in the west by rugged cliffs over the Tasman Sea, but it slopes gently to the west, with low-lying pastoral and swamp land along the edge of the Waiuku River and Manukau Harbour.
+The Peninsula is bounded in the west by rugged cliffs over the Tasman Sea, but it slopes gently to the east, with low-lying pastoral and swamp land along the edge of the Waiuku River and Manukau Harbour.
 At the northern tip, the Manukau Heads rises to a 285 m prominence above the entrance to the similarly named harbour.
 The nearby historic Manukau Heads Lighthouse is one of the few in the country open to the public.

 The peninsula is relatively sparsely populated, despite its proximity to the centre of Auckland city (which lies 30 km to the northeast).
 The largest settlement on or near the peninsula is Waiuku, which lies at the peninsula's isthmus.
 There are rural settlements at Grahams Beach and Matakawau Point.

 Geology

 The Āwhitu Peninsula was formed geologically recently, from black volcanic sand from eruptions of Mount Taranaki mixed with white quartz and pumice sand, carried from the Waikato River.
 Prior to this, the Manukau Harbour was an extensive bay.
 The peninsula is a sand dune which developed over the last two million years.

 Historically much of the peninsula was native forest dominated by taraire, with significant numbers of kauri, pūriri, tawa, karaka, kohekohe, tītoki, tōtara and kahikatea.
+Hamiltons Gap is a small gap in the western coast of the Āwhitu Peninsula, where the path of a stream has cut through the terrain.